Consult a Doctor

 High blood pressure in Nigeria

-High Blood Pressure in Nigeria: Causes, Symptoms and Treatments 9
+High Blood Pressure in Nigeria: Causes, Symptoms, and Treatments 9

-Constant High blood pressure can damage or burst the arteries thereby putting one at risk of developing Heart problems, Kidney failure, Stroke, loss of vision and even death.
+Constant high blood pressure can damage or burst the arteries, thereby putting one at risk of developing heart problems, kidney failure, stroke, loss of vision, and even death.

 Some complications that can result from uncontrolled high blood pressure include:

-1. Heart Problems which include:
+1. Heart problems, which include:

 • Heart attack: This happens when the blood supply to the heart is cut off and myocardial cells die from lack of oxygen.
-The damage will be severe if the blood supply remains cut off for long.
+The damage will be severe if the blood supply remains cut off for too long.

 1. Death: Irregular heartbeats caused by a hypertensive crisis can result in sudden death.

-1. Stroke and other neurological problems: High blood pressure can burst the arteries supplying the brain with blood and oxygen leading to stroke.
-It can result in dementia too.
+1. Stroke and other neurological problems: High blood pressure can burst the arteries supplying the brain with blood and oxygen, leading to stroke.
+It can result in dementia, too.

-1. Loss of vision: High blood pressure can damage the arteries supplying the eyes leading to blurred vision or blindness.
+1. Loss of vision: High blood pressure can damage the arteries supplying the eyes, leading to blurred vision or blindness.

-1. Kidney failure: Diabetic patients who are hypertensive have a higher chance of developing Kidney failure.
+1. Kidney failure: Diabetic patients who are hypertensive have a higher chance of developing kidney failure.
 High blood pressure weakens or damages the arteries supplying the kidneys.

 Is There a Treatment for High Blood Pressure?